sympy/sympy/doc/src/modules/combinatorics/fp_groups.rst

 The facilities provided for fp-groups fall into a number of natural groupings

-* The construction of fp-groups using a free group and a list of words in generators of that free group.
+* The construction of fp-groups using a free self and a list of words in generators of that free self.

 * Index determination using the famous Todd-Coxeter procedure.